 Archanes is a picturesque village built on the slopes of mount Giouhtas, 15 km and only 7 km from the Palace of Knossos in central northern Crete, part of the Heraklion region.
 Situated in the center of the most important wine-producing region of Crete, it has a 5000 years old history, while excavations conducted in the last 50 years have brought to light a lot of sites dating back to the Minoan period.
 The village is also very famous for its typical Cretan architecture.
-Most of the village has been restored, with many neoclassical and traditional buildings and churches lending a charismatic architecture to the scene, winning the second award as “the best restored village in Europe”.
+Most of the village has been restored, with many neoclassical and traditional buildings and churches lending a charismatic architecture to the scene, winning the second award as “the best-restored village in Europe”.
 Traditional homes have been created into warm gracious guesthouses and pensions.
-The area is dominated by the large mountain Giouhtas, and gorges, forests and nature abound.
-The local agriculture produces delicious wine, raisins and grapes.
+The area is dominated by the large mountain Giouhtas, and gorges, forests, and nature abound.
+The local agriculture produces delicious wine, raisins, and grapes.
 Local sites reveal there has been continuous habitation in this area for 5000 years.
 The Minoan culture is one of the most fascinating subjects of local sites.
-The village has Minoan, Byzantine and Folklore museums to explore.
-Local hiking and walks include a section of the E4 European Walk Path and hikes in amongst sycamore forests to Fourni forest, Silamiano Gorge or Mount Giouhtas.
+The village has Minoan, Byzantine, and Folklore museums to explore.
+Local hiking and walks include a section of the E4 European Walk Path and hikes in amongst sycamore forests to Fourni forest, Silamiano Gorge, or Mount Giouhtas.

 Besides this well-developed tourist resort with long sandy beaches, the area has some traditional villages and archaeological sites.
 Kato Gouves, just a couple km north of the village Gouves, with its long sandy beach, is the summer resort.
 There is a variety of accommodation, from large hotels to boarding houses and self-catering apartments, and there are many restaurants, bars, nightclubs, and shops.
 There are also remains of an ancient Minoan ceramics workshop which is worth seeing, as well as the Christian remains, like the Church of Zoodochos Pigi, patron of the village, the Eileithyia caves.
-Within a short distance are picturesque villages and sights, such as the monastery of Saint John "Theologos", the Skotino cave and Eileithyia cave.
+Within a short distance are picturesque villages and sights, such as the monastery of Saint John “Theologos”, the Skotino cave, and Eileithyia cave.
 The most important archeological sites of the area are the Minoan villas of Kokkíni Háni and Amnísos.
 The access from Heraklion to Gouves (approx. 20Km) is very easy due to regular and frequent bus itineraries & taxies.
-See Excursions from Gouves
+See Excursions from Gouves.

 Hersonissos (approx. 28Km from Heraklion city).
 A beautiful Mediterranean town that stands over the ruins of ancient Hersonissos, next to a green-blue charming sea, 25 km east from the city of Heraklion.
 Here was the center of Roman Crete.
 Search for the remains of the ancient theater, the mosaics, the streets and the ancient constructions, the paleo-Christian Basilicas, the Roman port, and the ancient fish reservoirs.
 Traditions, history, culture, in complete harmony with the large modern hotels, built with imagination and taste.
-The port of Hersonissos is a modern tourist destination that satisfies every visitor with the numerous activities and choices it offers: snorkeling, conference centers, Cretan and international cuisine, sea sports, night clubs, bars, pubs, discos and much more for a fun nightlife that keeps going until the early morning hours.
-See Excursions from Hersonissos
+The port of Hersonissos is a modern tourist destination that satisfies every visitor with the numerous activities and choices it offers: snorkeling, conference centers, Cretan and international cuisine, sea sports, night clubs, bars, pubs, discos, and much more for a fun nightlife that keeps going until the early morning hours.
+See Excursions from Hersonissos.

-A safe natural harbour on the Bay of Messara, blessed with a gently sweeping sand and pebble beach, the place in legend where Zeus swam ashore in the guise of a bull with Europa on his back.
+A safe natural harbor on the Bay of Messara, blessed with gently sweeping sand and pebble beach, the place in legend where Zeus swam ashore in the guise of a bull with Europa on his back.
 The beach is 250m long and 45m wide.
 Matala has something for everyone.
-Although it has become a popular tourist destination it still retains the charm and character of the quiet fishing village it started as at the beginning of the 20th-century, and the laid-back lifestyle of the hippies of the 60’s and 70's lives on.
-Half the beach is fringed by tamarisk trees, leading the eye on to impressive formations of sandstone rock cliffs with their famous caves sliding into the sea at an odd angle, creating one of the most unusual beachscapes on the island.
+Although it has become a popular tourist destination it still retains the charm and character of the quiet fishing village it started as at the beginning of the 20th-century, and the laid-back lifestyle of the hippies of the ’60s and ’70s lives on.
+Half the beach is fringed by tamarisk trees, leading the eye on impressive formations of sandstone rock cliffs with their famous caves sliding into the sea at an odd angle, creating one of the most unusual beachscapes on the island.
 There have been many pages of history here.
 Nobody knows quite who started caves but it seems likely that they were first hollowed out as Roman or early Christian tombs.
-There are other ruins at the eastern end of the village and if you go snorkelling in the clear waters of Messara Bay there are ancient ruins to be seen in the depths.
-Matala it is one of just over 400 beaches in Greece that have been awarded a Blue Flag.
+There are other ruins at the eastern end of the village and if you go snorkeling in the clear waters of Messara Bay there are ancient ruins to be seen in the depths.
+Matala is one of just over 400 beaches in Greece that have been awarded a Blue Flag.
 Near the beach are opportunities for learning about environmental projects, such as with Archelon, the Sea Turtle Protection Society of Greece.
-At the beach there are sport facilities as well as activities for children.
+At the beach, there are sports facilities as well as activities for children.
 Yet all this is only 65 km from Iraklion.